Tulip-Dev/tulip/doc/python/graphalgorithms.rst

 As an example, we will call the "Equal value" algorithm from Python.
 This algorithm takes an input graph property and partitions the graph elements (nodes or edges) according to the values of the property.
 More precisely, all graph elements having the same property value are grouped in a class.
-Then for each class, a sub-graph is created.
+Then for each class, a subgraph is created.

 This algorithm takes 3 parameters as illustrated in the screenshot below: